liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/01-creating-an-upgrade-process-for-your-application.markdown

     }

-The above example class `UpgradeSchema`, uses the `runSQLTemplateString` method to execute ANSI SQL DDL from a SQL file.
+The above example class `UpgradeSchema` uses the `runSQLTemplateString` method to execute ANSI SQL DDL from an SQL file.
 To modify column names and column types, it uses the `alter` method and [`UpgradeProcess`'s](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/upgrade/UpgradeProcess.html)
 `UpgradeProcess.AlterColumnName` and `UpgradeProcess.AlterColumnType` inner
 classes as token classes.